 Delta Sigma Theta Sorority, Incorporated is a non-profit organization whose purpose is to provide assistance and support through established programs in local communities throughout the world.

 Founded on January 13, 1913, by twenty-two collegiate women at Howard University, the Sorority is currently a sisterhood of more than 300,000 predominately Black college educated women.
 This includes over 1000 chapters located in the United States, England, Japan (Tokyo and Okinawa), Germany, the Virgin Islands, Canada, Bermuda, the Bahamas, and the Republic of Korea.
 The major programs of the sorority are based upon the organization’s Five-Point Programmatic Thrust:

 Greetings Sorors and Friends:

-In the spirit of Sisterhood, Service and Scholarship
+In the spirit of Sisterhood, Scholarship Service and Social Action

 For more information, visit our national website at www.deltasigmatheta.org